Support Organizations for Older Persons and Dependent Adults

 Where can I get more information or help?

-The National Cybercrime Support Network is a nonprofit organization created to provide resources, support, and training to recognize, report, and recover from romance-based fraud, often called romance scams.
-The program is free and confidential for these victims.
+The National Cybercrime Support Network is a nonprofit organization created to provide resources, support, and training to recognize, report, and recover from online fraud.
+The organization also has a romance scams recovery group for victims of online romance scams.
 The sessions are online and led by a certified counselor who helps people work through the loss, embarrassment, and isolation they often feel.
 A person can apply for help for themselves or for someone they know who needs help.
 A person can take part in the program without sharing their name or identity.

 Where can I get more information or help?